lerina/lerina.github.io/html/code/rust-wasm/index.md

 ...
 ```

-Its an initialization function `init` which
+There is an initialization function `init` which
 will "boot" the module and make it ready to use.
 Its the `default` import.

 `import init, ... from "../pkg/hello_world.js";`

-This is also where we import the `greet` function we made public in our Rust code and accessible in our JavaScript
+Next we import the `greet` function, we made public in our Rust code and accessible in our JavaScript
 with `#[wasm_bindgen]`

 `import init, {greet} from "../pkg/hello_world.js";`